Joaquín Paz: Club career

 Early in his career, Paz turned out for Argentine sides Pucará and Córdoba Atletico and graduated to senior rugby with Argentine Super Rugby franchise, the Jaguares, in 2016.
 In their debut season in the competition, Paz made 5 substitute appearances.
 It was to prove to be his only year with the team and he was off to Italy to join Rugby Calvisano ahead of the 2016-17 European season.

+From summer 2024 to 2023–2024 season he played for Lyons Piacenza in Italy's Serie A Elite.